 You can also see the vulnerabilities that the scan has found by going to Environment > Vulnerabilities.
 While the scan is running, a Scanning button displays.
 When the scan finishes, the message Scan finished.
 Refresh to view scan results displays.
 Click the Refresh Scan Results button to update the list.

-Note: See Scheduling Asset Scans for more information about how to schedule an authenticated asset scan.
+Note: See Scheduling Authenticated Asset Scans from Assets and Scheduling Asset Scans from the Job Scheduler Page for more information about how to schedule an authenticated asset scan.